LePhenix47/HRnet-Data-Table_npm-package/README.md

 The headings for the table will be automatically generated based on the property names of the data objects.

-**ℹ Note:** It is important to observe that the naming convention for the data properties must be in `camelCase` .

 **⚠ Warning:** By default, the ``<DataTable />`` component is set to not have scrolling enabled.
 If you want to enable scrolling, you need to pass the scroll prop with a value of true.
 If you do enable scrolling, it is mandatory to also set the height of the table in pixels using the height prop.